anhr/commonNodeJS/player/player.md

 ```
 options.player.play3DObject();
 ```
 Attention!
-Please start playing after creation of all 3D objects, in current example after creating of the points.
+Please start playing after creation of all 3D objects and after creating of <b>new Player</b> instance, in current example after creating of the points.

 Update your web page.
 Now you can see moving a point on the canvas.